BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 ## Egress Controller

-We thought that a service mesh may be a little overkill in our case, so we tried to add HAProxy as Kubernetes Egress Controller in our clusters.
+HAproxy is fast and reliable.
+We use it often and know it well.
+We already have it as Ingress Controller in our clusters and we know service mesh needs time to be production ready.
+So we thought a service mesh might be overkill in our case and we tried to add HAProxy as Kubernetes Egress Controller in our clusters.

 ![Outgoing Traffic with Egress Controller](/images/posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller/outgoing-traffic-with-egress-schema.png)